xenify-io/litepaper/README.md

 Each cycle, Xenify's protocol distributes newly minted XNF tokens to its users.
 The distribution takes place at the end of each day and adheres to a particular allocation structure.
 Specifically, 50% of the daily minted XNF is allotted to users who engage in the burning of XEN and YSL tokens, and the remaining 50% is distributed as veXNF to users who participate in swaps across all supported EVM chains.

-Locked XNF tokens play an essential role in the accumulation of native chain rewards for users, with each user's share being determined by their veXNF position and the associated earning power.
-Your XNF tokens start to accumulate native chain rewards within the same cycle they are locked.
+Locked XNF tokens play an essential role in the accumulation of native rewards for users, with each user's share being determined by their veXNF position and the associated earning power.
+Your XNF tokens start to accumulate native rewards within the same cycle they are locked.
 These rewards are gathered into a reward pool during each cycle and then distributed among veXNF holders by the protocol at the end of the daily cycle.

-Users that earn XNF through their swap fee contributions will not be required to lock their XNF, as the protocol automatically locks their XNF allocation for the maximum lock-in period of 1 year and enables the user to earn native chain rewards over a 60-day decay schedule.
+Users that earn XNF through their swap fee contributions will not be required to lock their XNF, as the protocol automatically locks their XNF allocation for the maximum lock-in period of 1 year and enables the user to earn native rewards over a 60-day decay schedule.

-On the other hand, users who earn XNF through burn fee contributions and recycling will need to manually lock their XNF tokens if they are aiming to earn a share of native chain rewards.
+On the other hand, users who earn XNF through burn fee contributions and recycling will need to manually lock their XNF tokens if they are aiming to earn a share of native rewards.
 In doing so, they lock their XNF for a chosen staking period, which can be as short as one week or as long as one year.
 Once the desired lock period has been set, the user's XNF is locked as per the selected period.
 Subsequently, the protocol mints a veXNF NFT for the user, reflecting the amount of XNF locked and the chosen lock period.
-Throughout the lock period, users cannot unlock their XNF but continue to accumulate native chain rewards based on the earning power of their veXNF.
+Throughout the lock period, users cannot unlock their XNF but continue to accumulate native rewards based on the earning power of their veXNF.

 A user's earning power will decrease linearly over a decay schedule.
 This decay schedule will be dependent on the user's chosen lock period, and will be set to a maximum of 60 days for a 1 year lock period.
 This enables the protocol to scale the decay schedule linearly between a minimum of 1.15 days (for a 7-day lock) and a maximum of 60 days (for a 365-day lock) based on the lock duration that the user chose.
 The longer the lock, the longer the decay schedule, ranging from 1.16 to 60 days.
 The decay schedule for a users veXNF earning power will be determined by the protocol using the formula below: